TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 |       * ``INCLUDE(`` `<repoDir>/cmake/CallbackDefineRepositoryPackaging.cmake`_ ``)``
 |       * Call ``TRIBITS_REPOSITORY_DEFINE_PACKAGING()``

-The TriBITS Framework obviously does a lot more that what is described above but the basic trace of major operations and ordering and the processing of project, repository, package, and subpackage files should be clear.
-All of this information should also be clear when enabling `File Processing Tracing`_.
+The TriBITS Framework obviously does a lot more than what is described above but the basic trace of major operations and ordering and the processing of project, repository, package, and subpackage files should be clear.
+All of this information should also be clear when enabling `File Processing Tracing`_ and watching the output from the ``cmake`` configure STDOUT.

 Reduced Package Dependency Processing
 ++++++++++++++++++++++++++++++++++++++